Go Back Go Back

 Fatima tried twice to come to Turkey.
-On her second attempt, she managed to settle in Ankara and moved into her older brother’s home.
+At her second attempt, she managed to settle in Ankara, moved into her older brother’s home.
 After a very long time, Fatima started to feel peaceful and at home.

 Fatima felt like she could stand on her own feet.
 She wanted to learn Turkish so that she can find a job and expand her life by getting to know more people.
 One day, she took her children to UNFPA Women and Girls Safe Space for vaccinations and stumbled upon other Syrian women exiting a classroom.
 Curious, Fatima asked what they were doing in the class.
 She immediately signed up when she was told that it was for learning Turkish.